emilyrosenberg/emily-rosenberg/README.md

 [Google Fonts](https://fonts.google.com/specimen/Nunito?stroke=Sans+Serif&sort=popularity)

 Images <br>
 I used Unsplash to find and download the main background image.
 The colorful pencils are playful, and represent a toolbox of options and a tactile approach.
-Credit: Jess Bailey.<br>
+Background image credit: Jess Bailey.<br>
 ![Background image of colored pencils.](assets/images/hero-background.jpg) <br>

+I used a profile image of myself on the About page.
+This is the same profile photo I use on all other professional platforms. <br>
 Profile image credit: Olivia Woodrow

 ## Features
 The website has 3 pages, all accessible from the navigation bar.
 Home is an intro page, About has a few facts about me and my experience and a link to my CV, and Contact has a form to send a message.
+In addition, submitting the Contact form leads the user to a Success page to let them know their message has been sent, and there is also a 404 error page.

 ### Navigation bar
 The navigation bar is visible in the header fixed to the top of each page.
 It is responsive and on mobile it shows as a toggle with a dropdown menu; on desktop the menu items are in the header.